leynos/lag-complexity/docs/lag-complexity-function-design.md

 - Define all public data structures (`Complexity`, `Trace`, `ScoringConfig` and its sub-types) and derive `serde` traits for configuration types.
-- Implement the mathematical logic for variance calculation and all `Sigma` normalization strategies.
+- Implement the mathematical logic for variance calculation and all `Sigma` normalisation strategies.
 - Create the stub for the `lagc` command-line interface binary using the `clap` crate.63
 - **Acceptance Criteria:**

 - The crate and all its core types compile successfully.
-- A comprehensive suite of unit tests for the mathematical and normalization logic passes.
+- A comprehensive suite of unit tests for the mathematical and normalisation logic passes.
 - The `lagc` CLI application can be built and executed, though it will have no functional commands yet.